goauthentik/authentik/website/docs/add-secure-apps/flows-stages/flow/index.md

 - **User settings flow**:
 - **Device code flow**:

 A commonly used flow that is not defined by the instance's Brand is the **Invalidation flow**.
-This flow is required for IODC, SAML, Proxy, and RAC providers.
+This flow is required for OIDC, SAML, Proxy, and RAC providers.
 Admins can configure this flow to present users log-off options such as "log out of the app but remain logged in to authentik" or "return to the **My Applications** page", or "log out completely".

 ## Permissions